gowgear/UDP-Android-ESP/README.md

 The ino file create a SoftAP server that you connect to with your Android Device, after you have example of how to Send/Receive UDP packets to Android.

-The Java file contain the code for the Android app
+The Java file contain the code for the Android app :

+-UDP.java for the sending.
+-UDP_Listening for receiving.